German 10-year bond yields hold below 13-month highs

 By Dhara Ranasinghe

-LONDON, May 4 (Reuters) - Most 10-year government bond yields in the euro area were steady on Tuesday, holding below 13-month highs on hopes that world central banks will not rush into tapering their massive stimulus schemes.
+LONDON, May 4 (Reuters) - Euro zone government bond yields were largely steady on Tuesday, with Germany's 10-year borrowing costs holding below roughly 13-month highs on signs that world central banks will not rush into tapering their massive stimulus schemes.

+Bond yields across the bloc have risen in recent weeks on expectations that a pick-up in the pace of vaccination rollouts will help economic activity bounce back from the COVID-19 shock.
+German Bund yields rose almost 6 basis points last week in their biggest weekly jump in more than two months.

+But having touched multi-month highs on Monday as prices fell, yields steadied as markets appeared to be taking a pause for now.

 New York Fed President John Williams said late on Monday that the recovery so far is "not nearly enough" to prompt monetary policy tightening.

-Australia's central bank left its key rates at near zero for a fifth straight meeting on Tuesday and pledged to keep policy super loose for a prolonged period even as the economy recovers at a rapid pace from the COVID-19-led downturn.
+Australia's central bank left its key rates near zero for a fifth straight meeting on Tuesday and pledged to keep policy super loose for a prolonged period even as the economy recovers at a rapid pace from the pandemic-led downturn.

-And in the euro area, analysts said signs of a pick up in European Central Bank bond buying were a positive sign for regional markets.
+And in the euro area, analysts said signs of a pick-up in European Central Bank bond buying were positive for regional markets.

-Data on Monday showed 80 billion euros was bought under the ECB's PEPP emergency stimulus scheme in April, the first full month after the higher pace was announced in March.
-That compared with 60 billion euros in February.
+Data on Monday showed 80 billion euros ($96 billion) worth of bonds was bought under the ECB's PEPP emergency stimulus scheme in April, the first full month after the higher pace was announced in March.
+That compared with 60 billion euros worth in February.

 ECB chief Christine Lagarde has suggested markets focus on the monthly numbers rather than weekly purchase figures, which can be volatile.